ayushsreejith06/MAX/backend/README.md

 ## Notes

 - CORS is currently configured to allow all origins (`*`).
 Configure appropriately for production.
-- The Socket.IO server operates in single-process mode.
-For production scaling, consider Redis pub/sub integration.
+- The Socket.IO server automatically subscribes to Redis pub/sub channels on startup for multi-process coordination.
 - All timestamps are in ISO 8601 format with UTC timezone (ending in 'Z').
+- Redis is required for the backend to function properly.
+Make sure Redis is running before starting the server.